arrow_back

 As the facilitator, your job is to make it easier (Latin: facilis) for a group to achieve something.
 This can achieve consensus, to brainstorm solutions or to quickly ship a project.

-3 challenges every organisation needs to solve
+3 challenges every organization needs to solve

 1. The diversity challenge